NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-containers/readme.md

 - DataIn: No container related activity.
 - PreRun: Appropriate `MPIJob` or `Job(s)` are created for the workflow.
 In turn, user containers are created and launched by Kubernetes.
 Containers are expected to start in this state.
-- PostRun: Once in PostRun, user containers are expected to have completed (non-zero exit) successfully.
+- PostRun: Once in PostRun, user containers are expected to complete (non-zero exit) successfully.
 - DataOut: No container related activity.
 - Teardown: Ports are released; `MPIJob` or `Job(s)` are deleted, which in turn deletes the user